Before you dismiss of journaling habit as something only the intelligent ones or the creative ones do, let me tell you something:

 You can even have different journals for different subjects but I recommend using one(or two) for everything as you can take it everywhere.

-After all, after a while you will find that your journal turns out to be your constant companion who agrees to whatever you say, be with you in everything, gives you feedback and guards your secrets like a loyal friend.
+After a while, you will find that your journal turns out to be your constant companion who agrees to whatever you say, be with you in everything, gives you feedback and guards your secrets like a loyal friend.

-7. Write about what you are grateful for today
+7. you can Write about what you are grateful for in life

 But feeling gratitude daily has changed my life.
 I used to be a pessimist and would spend my days thinking about ‘lack of things’.
 The downside of it is, I failed to notice the good things happening in life.
 But when I started practicing gratitude, I found out I have more things to be happy of, than things to worry about.